-Thanks to Mom's easy sponge cake recipe, you'll learn how to make sponge cake from scratch.
+Thanks to Mom's easy sponge cake recipe, you'll learn how to make an old fashioned sponge cake from scratch.
 It does take an extra step or two compared to making a regular cake, but the effort is worth it once you taste this light, fluffy cake.
 It's far more delicious than any you could find in a supermarket bakeshop.
 Make one tonight and see!

 For a 9-inch cake, you'll need the following ingredients:

 6 large eggs, separate the whites from the yolks

 Let your oven preheat to 325°F as you gather the ingredients for this classic vanilla sponge cake recipe.
 Grease and flour a 9-inch cake pan.